Rishita-P-Saraf/ClusterCart-Multi-Model-Customer-Segmentation-for-E-Commerce-Analytics/README.md

-# E-Commerce Customer Segmentation Using Clustering
+# ClusterCart: Multi-Model Customer Segmentation for E-Commerce Analytics

 ## Table of Contents